briansukhnandan/Skin-Lesion-Classifier-CNN/README.md

 Inspired by this study: https://arxiv.org/pdf/1810.10348.pdf

 ## How do I use it?
 Firstly, have Python 3.6 installed.
-Next, install the required dependencies: os, tensorflow, pandas, numpy, matplotlib, itertools, sklearn, shutil, and PIL.
+Next, install the required dependencies (Setting up a virtual environment would be helpful in this!): os, tensorflow, pandas, numpy, matplotlib, itertools, sklearn, shutil, and PIL.

-Setting up a virtual environment would be helpful in this!

 Next, acquire a copy of the HAM10000 dataset with my personal modifications (alternatively can be obtained online): https://mega.nz/file/UN1kxQTb#KgZ5Nbjp6h-MMPuzMW1uBnGgE7Tgo2xd4lTkJplUrWI